fredrik-markussen/Multi-Temperature-3D-Single-Vesicle-Diffusion-Simulator/readme.md

 **Relevance to Research and Education:**

-- The simulation serves as an educational tool to visualize how diffusion behaves under different temperatures, emphasizing that diffusion is not the bottleneck in synaptic signaling.
+- The simulation serves as an educational tool to visualize how diffusion behaves under different temperatures, emphasizing that diffusion is not the bottleneck in synaptic signalling.
 - It reinforces the concept that synaptic delay is influenced more by complex biochemical and cellular mechanisms than by the mere diffusion of neurotransmitters.
 - Researchers can use or adapt this simulation framework to explore other variables affecting synaptic transmission, although they should be cautious due to the model's simplifications and limitations.